learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What are the bitwise operators available in javascript?
+## Q 4.2.
+What are the bitwise operators available in javascript?

 Below are the list of bit-wise logical operators used in JavaScript